MihirSheth25/bilav-website-sample/README.md

 3. Incorporate React
    * Convert the current page into a react componenet
-   * Create the remaining pages add routes to each page
+   * Create the remaining pages and add routes to each page